 - You’re making payments on private student loans.

-- You have a good-to-excellent credit score.
+- You have good-to-excellent credit scores.

 - You can provide proof of income.

 If you meet the criteria, you can complete and submit an application.

 3. Use your loan to pay off existing student loans